 According to the American Heart Association, most Americans exceed their protein requirement [source: American Heart Association].
 Meat is high in protein, but can also be in high in fats, especially saturated fat.
 Eating too much meat can actually lead to coronary heart disease and other diseases, like diabetes.
 Diets high in protein can also lead to kidney problems.
 Following a high-protein fad diet that eliminates or severely reduces carbohydrate intake can also leach calcium from the bones.
 Vegetarian or not, everyone should eat a balanced diet.

-For more information about vegetarians, proteins and related topics, check out the links on the next page.
+For more information about vegetarians, proteins and related topics, check out the links below.